About the Counseling Service

 Consultation with a therapist about students of concern is available to University faculty, staff, and parents on the Counseling Service warmline.

-To schedule an initial appointment, also called an intake appointment, call (301) 314-7651 or stop by the Counseling Center reception desk on the main level of Shoemaker Building.
+To schedule an initial appointment, also called a brief assessment, call (301) 314-7651 or stop by the Counseling Center reception desk on the main level of Shoemaker Building.

-If you are experiencing an urgent crisis, you may go to the Counseling Center front desk and request to be seen for a same-day emergency visit.
+If you are experiencing an urgent crisis, you may go to the Counseling Center front desk and request to be seen for a same-day urgent visit.

 The therapeutic relationship and what is discussed by a therapist and client are considered private and protected under the law.
 We adhere to professional, legal, and ethical guidelines established by the State of Maryland and the American Psychological Association.
 Information about any aspect of your counseling relationship, including your appointments and records, will not be disclosed to anyone outside of the Counseling Center’s professional staff without your written permission.
 Please note that clinical records are completely separate from educational records and cannot be accessed by parents, faculty, staff, administrators, or others without your written permission or court order.